 Double Happiness Flowering Tea is supplied to you in the form of an intricately woven mushroom shaped ball.
 After water is added, the leaves of Double Happiness Flowering Tea expand and open up to release two yellow amaranth flowers.

-When you stir the water these will then swim around your glass tea pot like brightly coloured goldfish, or you can leave them to settle to create the impression of an elegant flower opening up in spring to bask in the sun’s warmth.
+When you stir the water these will then swim around your glass teapot like brightly colored goldfish, or you can leave them to settle to create the impression of an elegant flower opening up in spring to bask in the sun’s warmth.

-Partnering the beautiful display is the rich aroma of osmanthus and the warm, refreshing taste that will lift your spirit and improve your mood, as befitting Double Happiness Flowering Tea’s name.
-It also has antioxidant properties to sooth your mind, body and soul.
-Some of the health benefits include fat burning, lower cholesterol and improvements in the health of teeth.
+Partnering with the beautiful display is the rich aroma of osmanthus and the warm, refreshing taste that will lift your spirit and improve your mood, as befitting Double Happiness Flowering Tea’s name.

 THE WATER TEMPERATURE

 - The golden rule about water temperature is never use boiling water on the tea, whatever kind of tea you are making.

 - Green Teas require water at 70°C and black teas require water at 85-90°C.

 - These days you can get kettles which enable you to choose your water temperature.